danielraffel/n8n-gcp/README.md

 ## How to Delete What This Script Creates
 On Google Cloud
-1. [Firewall Policy](https://console.cloud.google.com/net-security/firewall-manager/firewall-policies) : A Firewall policy is created on port 5678.
-This can be deleted via the Firewall Policies section in GCP.
-2. [VM](https://console.cloud.google.com/compute/instances): A Virtual Machine (VM) is created.
+1. [VM](https://console.cloud.google.com/compute/instances): A Virtual Machine (VM) is created.
 This can be deleted via the VM Instances section in GCP.
-3. [Standard Static IP](https://console.cloud.google.com/networking/addresses): A standard static IP is created.
-This should be released via the External IP addresses section in GCP.
+2. [Standard Static IP](https://console.cloud.google.com/networking/addresses): A standard static IP is created.
+This should be released via the External IP addresses section in GCP (if a stanard reserved IP is not attached to anything you will be charged so be certain to release it.)

 On [Cloudflare](https://cloudflare.com)
 1. Tunnel: A tunnel is created which can be deleted by navigating to Zero Trust > Access > Tunnels in the Cloudflare Dashboard (login required).
 2. Subdomain with Tunnel: A subdomain is created on your chosen domain with a tunnel.
 This can be deleted by going to your domain's DNS settings at Choose your domain > DNS in the Cloudflare Dashboard (login required) and looking for the CNAME on your Domain.

 ## ToDo
-- Add a simple updater script to make it easy to update docker, docker-compose, n8n, etc
-- Comment out opening port 5678 (unnecessary with cloudflare tunnel)
-- Remove apache2 (don't need)
-- Further configure uvicorn-gunicorn-fastapi post installation
+- Configure uvicorn-gunicorn-fastapi post installation